Live from the Southern Command in sunny South Florida.

 The complaint was filed by a guy named Peter Barca, who is a Democrat hack.

-He's not a Wisconsin State Senator.
+He's not a Wisconsin state senator.

-He served in the Wisconsin House, uh recently reelected, now back in the House, but he's not a senator.
+He served in the Wisconsin House, recently reelected, now back in the House, but he's not a senator.

-He can't he can't prove any irreparable harm here.
+He can't prove any irreparable harm here.

 But beyond all that, nothing that was done was illegal according to the rules of the Wisconsin Senate.